 It is normal for your hands to shake slightly as the nerves and muscles switch continuously between states of relaxation and contraction, says the appropriately named website EmbarrassingProblems.com.

 However, if your shaky hands are preventing you from performing everyday activities, such as writing, using cutlery and raising a glass to your mouth, you should see a doctor for a professional diagnosis.

 Video of the Day

 Common causes include fatigue, stress or nerves; too much caffeine or sugar; overexertion and some medications — especially those for asthma and depression.
 Exercises can build hand strength to reduce tremors, but again, see a doctor before starting your own treatment plan.

 Deep-breathing exercises are most effective if your shaky hands are caused by stress, nerves or fatigue.
 This is because breathing and relaxation exercises promote blood flow, and therefore oxygen, around the body.

 Try sitting or lying comfortably away from all other distractions and breathing in deeply through your nose and out through your mouth.
-The exhalation should be twice as long as your inhalation to rid the body of toxins.
-As you breathe, concentrate on letting go of the tension in all parts of the body, including your hands.
+Your exhalation should be twice as long as your inhalation to rid the body of toxins.
+As you breathe, concentrate on letting go of the tension in all parts of your body, including your hands.

 You can use any soft, small rubber ball as long as it has some flexibility and simply squeeze it in one hand as hard as possible, says PhysioAdvisor.com.
-Hold each squeeze for about five seconds and repeat 10 times, stopping if you feel any pain, and swap to the other hand.
+Hold each squeeze for about five seconds and repeat 10 times, stopping if you feel any pain; then swap to the other hand.

-Try bending the fingers of one hand back, one by one then all at once, to give your palm a good stretch then repeat on the other hand.
+Try bending the fingers of one hand back, one by one and then all at once, to give your palm a good stretch; repeat on the other hand.
 Do the same exercise for your thumb, gently bending it forward and back to promote movement.
-Never force the stretches and, while a gentle tug is normal, always stop if you feel any pain.
+Never force the stretches and, although a gentle tug is normal, always stop if you feel any pain.